flypy/flypy/docs/source/numbacore.rst

 Instead, this code must have a contra-variant parameter, that is, it may accept an array of ``B`` and an array of any super-type of ``B``.

+Generic functions may be specialized or generic, depending on the decorator used.

 Overloading and Multiple-dispatch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 These mechanisms provide compile-time selection for our language.